Sanchi-Arora/ComcastTelecomConsumerComplaints/README.md

 The analysis results to be provided with insights wherever applicable.

-**Using LDA Visualizations - One can examine the most frequent complaints"
+**Using LDA Visualizations - One can examine the most frequent complaints**